wrmay/Hazelcast-certification/README.md

+# Contents

+This document describes the primary findings.
+Many tests were run on AWS infrastructure.
+To faciliate rapid test cycles, reusable machinery was developed.
+It should be possible for anyone to quickly duplicate these results using the same machinery.
+For instructions on that, see [USAGE.md](USAGE.md).

+The raw details of each test run can be found in [TEST_RESULTS.md](TEST_RESULTS.md).

+Various related side inquiries were documented [here](INVESTIGATIONS.md) and [here](https://github.com/wrmay/threads-and-events).

 # Certification Problem Overview

 The problem is to build a system that scores credit card transactions using the provided rule engine and transaction generation code.